-No matter how much you low the cerebral high THC Indica strains offer, or the uplifting and energetic high that Sativas provide, you will definitely fall in love with the hybrids once you try them.
+No matter how much you love the cerebral-high THC of Indica strains or the uplifting and energetic high that Sativas provide, you will definitely fall in love with the hybrids once you try them.

 Original Glue or Gorilla Glue #4

-It was made several years ago for the exact purposes of winning the Cannabis Cup, which it did.
+It was made several years ago for the specific purpose of winning the Cannabis Cup, which it did.

-Gorilla Glue #4, or Original Glue as it is now know due to some legal dispute in regards to the name of the strain, has been tested several time and each time it came at over 20% THC contents.
+Gorilla Glue #4, or Original Glue as it is now known due to some legal dispute regarding the name of the strain, has been tested several times and each time it came at over 20% THC contents.

-If you want to know more about this strain feel free to read our full review of Gorilla Glue #4.
+If you want to know more about this strain, please read our full review of Gorilla Glue #4.

 This strain became hugely popular in California some 20+ years ago, right around that time when Dr. Dre dropped “The Chronic” album.

-It is an indica-dominant strain that regularly test between 20% and 25% THC content.
+It is an Indica-dominant strain that regularly tests between 20% and 25% THC content.

-OG kush has a plethora of tastes, so you may feel the earthy and piney aromas that will quickly spread around the house and your backyard.
+OG Kush has a range of tastes, you may feel the earthy and piney aromas quickly spread around the house and your backyard.

 There are many different phenotypes of OG Kush, which means that its genetics are incredibly strong and in demand for growing.